HCL-TECH-SOFTWARE/domino-cert-manager/docs/troubleshooting_acme_challenges.md

 ### Troubleshooting internal connections problems verifying challenges

-By default CertMgr verifies the HTTP-01 challenge before confirming the HTTP-01 with the ACME provider thru the ACME protocol.
+By default CertMgr verifies the HTTP-01 challenge before confirming the HTTP-01 in the ACME protocol flow.
 This functionality is important to ensure that challenges are in place before the ACME provider tried to verify the challenge.

 In case your Domino server cannot resolve the hostname(s) in the certificate requested or you have no HTTP connection to your server from the CertMgr server, you can disable the verification step.